 SO Single Operator (SO) - One person performs all operating and logging functions.
 A Single Operator can be Mixed, SSB Only or CW Only.

-Multi Operator - Single Transmitter (MS)- More than one person performs all operating and logging functions.
-Only one transmitter operating at any given time.
+Multi Operator - Single Transmitter (MS)- More than one person can perform operating and logging functions.
+Only one transmitter can be operated at any given time.
 For 2021 a multi-op can be operated from more than one location in the same county.

-Multi Operator - Two Transmitters (M2X)- More than one person performs all operating and logging functions.
+Multi Operator - Two Transmitters (M2X)- More than one person can perform operating and logging functions.
 Only two transmitters operating on two different band modes at any given time.
 Multi-2 transmitters are allowed on the same band but NOT on the same MODE.
 For 2021 a multi-op can be operated from more than one location in the same county

-ROVER - Single Operator (RS) - A single Georgia mobile station with one operator that operates from at least two (2) different Georgia counties and making at least one
+ROVER (Georgia Only) - Single Operator (RS) - A single Georgia mobile station with one operator that operates from at least two (2) different Georgia counties and making at least one

 (1) contact from each county.
 Rovers that move to a new county can work everyone again.
 It's suggested that a Single Operator ROVER should not drive when operating.
-Note that Georgia has enacted a distracted drivers law in 2018.
+Note that Georgia enacted a distracted drivers law in 2018.
 While operating an

-ROVER Multi Operator - (RM) - A single Georgia mobile station with more than one operator that operates from at least two (2) different Georgia counties and making at least one
+ROVER Multi Operator (Georgia Only) - (RM) - A single Georgia mobile station with more than one operator that operates from at least two (2) different Georgia counties and making at least one

 (1) contact from each county.
 Rovers that move to a new county can work everyone again.
 Rovers with multiple operators and/or multiple simultaneously operated stations in the vehicle use the (RM) category.
 A Rover station can be Mixed, SSB Only or CW Only.
 Rover stations must use an antenna that is only capable of using while in motion.

-A ROVER station may have a non contest operating driver, for safety, and remain in the Single Operator category.
+ROVER stations may have a non contest operating driver, for safety, and remain in the Single Operator category.
 If the Rover driver operates at any time in the

 ROVER stations must move the entire operating site at least 100 yards into the new county.
 Operating from a county line isn't allowed.

-It's suggested the ROVER stations send their callsign followed by a "/" and the Georgia county abbreviation.
+It's suggested the ROVER and PORTABLE stations send their call sign followed by a "/" and the Georgia county abbreviation.
 For example KU8E/HARR if I'm operating as a rover from Harris county.

-A specific callsign can only be used at ONE FIXED location.
+A specific call sign can only be used at ONE FIXED location.
 See exception to this rule above for multi-op entries.

 NOTE: ASSISTED OPERATION IS ALLOWED - Nets , RBN and spotting clusters are allowed for all categories.
 Self-spotting is also allowed.
 You don't need to submit your log as ASSISTED.
 Submit it as SINGLE-OP

 GEORGIA stations- Send signal report and County abbreviation.
 Georgia stations should call “CQ GQP” on CW or "CQ Georgia QSO Party" on SSB.